illeontev/illeontev/README.md

 ### Hi there 👋

 Looking for the job at the moment.
+Active learner of Python, Django, Docker, Git and so on.

 <!--
 **illeontev/illeontev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.